jwoo22/personalwebsite/_pages/about.md

   - /about.html
 ---

-I'm a PhD student in economics at Brown University exploring the intersection of culture and economics.
+I'm a PhD student in economics at Brown University studying the intersection of culture and economics.
+My research is supported by the National Science Foundation Graduate Research Fellowship and Watson Institute's Graduate Program in Development.

 I graduated from Hamilton College with a BA in economics and mathematics.
-Prior to my PhD, I worked as a Research Analyst at The Brattle Group and as a Research Assistant under Anupam Bapu Jena at the Health Care Policy department at Harvard.
+Prior to my PhD, I worked as a Research Analyst at The Brattle Group and as a Research Assistant under Anupam Bapu Jena at the Health Care Policy department at Harvard University.